sunil-gumatimath/react-hooks/README.md

 The `useCallback` hook returns a memoized callback function.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

-- **`useCallbackComponent.jsx`** - Shows how to memoize a function to prevent a child component from re-rendering.
+- **`useCallbackComponent.jsx`** - Shows how to memoize a function to prevent a child component from re-rendering

 ### `useReducer` Hook
 *Location: `src/useReducer-Hook/`*